natrontech/kubelab-workshops/kubernetes-basics/07_advanced_scaling/04_add_sidecar/docs.md

 # Add Sidecar Container to existing Pod

-**Task:** In the `counting-service` namepsace is already a pod `counter` with a main container and a sidecar.
+**Task:** In the `counting-service` namespace is already a pod `counter` with a main container and a sidecar.
 Inspect the pod and find out what the sidecar does.
 Then add another sidecar to the pod with the following specs:

 ```yaml
 name: count-log-2